amcc/covid/README.md

 # covid

-Using the UK governments coronavirus data with p5js
+Using the UK governments published figures for Coronavirus deaths p5js has been used to create a graph.

+You can see the p5js sketch here: https://editor.p5js.org/amcc/sketches/WZXCnLuXw

+Feel free to use any of the code